Level of adaptation and perceived stress in older adults to the COVID-19 pandemic in three municipalities of the State of Hidalgo.

 DOI:

-Objective: To analyze the relationship between the level of adaptation and perceived stress in older adults in the face of the COVID-19 pandemic in the municipalities of Atitalaquia, Tetepango, and Tepeji del Rio Ocampo.
+Objective: To analyze the relationship between the level of adaptation and perceived stress in older adults during the COVID-19 pandemic in three municipalities of the State of Hidalgo.

-Material and methods: Cross-sectional and correlational study carried out in a non-probabilistic convenience sample of 375 older adults.
-The study was approved by the Ethics Committee and the participants signed an informed consent letter prior to their participation in the study.
-After applying for a sociodemographic data card, the Perceived Stress Scale was applied to measure the degree of stress of the participants.
-The Active Older Adult Adaptation Instrument was obtained, which evaluates the following four adaptive modes: physiological, self-concept, interdependence, and role function.
+Material and methods: Cross-sectional and correlational study conducted in a non-probabilistic convenience sample of 375 older adults.
+The study was approved by the ethics committee and participants signed a letter of informed consent before participation.
+The Perceived Stress Scale was used to measure the degree of stress of the participants.
+The Adaptation of the Active Older Adult instrument was used, which assesses physiological adaptive modes, self-concept, interdependence, and role function.

-Results: The mean age of the participants was 68.7 years with a standard deviation of ± 7.8 years; slightly more than half of the participants were women (53.3%).
+Results: The mean age of the participants was 68.7 years with a standard deviation of ± 7.8 years, 53.3% of the participants were female.
 A low correlation was observed between the level of adaptation and perceived stress.

-Discussion: 58% of older adults report stress, akin to 47% in another study.
-Similarly, other studies note sociodemographic differences influencing adaptation levels, with 36% of older adults living alone, compared to 10.9%.
-High physiological adaptation and role integration are observed, but differences exist in self-concept and interdependence, possibly influenced by COVID-19, and with smaller sample sizes (n=35).
+Discussion: 58% of older adults report stress; in addition, high physiological adaptation and role integration are observed, but with differences in self-concept and interdependence, possibly impacted by COVID-19.

-Conclusion: There is a relationship between the level of adaptation and perceived stress in older adults in the face of the COVID-19 pandemic in the municipalities of Atitalaquia, Tetepango, and Tepeji del Río Ocampo in Hidalgo, Mexico.
+Conclusion: There is a relationship between the level of adaptation and stress in older adults during the COVID-19 pandemic in three municipalities of the State of Hidalgo.

 Downloads